Tube Laser Cutting

 All profiles for cutting – Tube lasers, as the name suggests, are good for cutting all kinds of tubes – square, rectangular and round.
 But it is not limited to tubes only, all kinds of profiles that fit the maximum and minimum outside dimension criteria are acceptable.

 All materials – Steel, stainless steel, aluminium, etc. They are all welcome.
 Although reflective materials have been more problematic for laser cutting, Fractory’s partners also have fibre tube lasers that solve this issue.

 One operation – Using tube cutting lasers, you can do everything in one go – cut to length and make the necessary cutouts.
 No need for secondary operations or manual material removal.

-Great precision – Our tube laser cutting service provides extremely precise and clean cuts.
+Great precision – Our tube laser cutting service provides extremely precise and clean cuts with a small cutting kerf.
 This eliminates the need for extra work.

 Lower cost – Firstly, it is the preferred cutting method for more complex jobs.
 The ability to produce everything in one go without any extra work keeps the costs down.